ayushsrivastav0811/Covid-19-Tracker/README.md

 Stay up to date with this awesome Covid-19 Statistics & live news React App.
 In this app you will be able to:

--Visualize how the covid-19 spread from starting to till date On a map.
+- Visualize how the covid-19 spread from starting to till date On a map.
 - Check Covid-19 statistics of ANY country you select
 - Visualize these statistics in our map
 - Read charts and linegraphs for better data interpretation